makrai/notes/goddard94-sem-lex-univ.md

     these senses as complex and distinct from the semantically primitive FEEL
-  * a diagnostic of polysemy is mutually exclusive syntactic frames or combinatorial possibilities (cf.  Weinreich 1966:177-183)
+  * a diagnostic of polysemy is mutually exclusive syntactic frames or combinatorial possibilities (cf  Weinreich 1966:177-183)
-    * e.g. _know_
+    * eg _know_
       * +/- takes a sentential that-complement,
       * Modern English you: forms yourself and yourselves,
     * even if both are primitive

-### 2.1.2 Formal versus Semantic Complexity
+### 2.1.2 Formal [morphological] versus Semantic Complexity

 * The words SOMEONE and SOMETHING are both formally analysable, but in neither case is the meaning of the whole word the sum of the parts;

 ### 2.1.3 Allomorphy and Allolexy

-* e.g
+* eg
   * the combination of the meanings THIS and SOMEONE is more naturally expressed as `this person`, rather than as `this someone`; because it is not possible to specify any semantic difference between `this person` and THIS SOMEONE, the term person may be regarded in this context as an allolex of SOMEONE
   * Japanese `this` nominal modifier vs a referring expression in its own right
-* how to reconcile the existence of language-specific morphosyntactic categories with the NSM claim that the semantic metalanguage is isomorphic across languages?
+* how to reconcile the existence of language-specific morphosynt categories with the NSM claim that the semantic metalanguage is isomorphic across langs?
-  * in the natural semantic metalanguage based on Latin, volo would never occur without an explicit subject
+  * in the natural semantic metalanguage based on Latin, _volo_ would never occur without an explicit subject

 ### 2.1.4 Differences in Range of Use